Horses of God: Plot

 9 May, the day of the attack, approaches.
 Abou Zoubeir flees as the police close in on the cell, and the attack is moved to 16 May.
 The five men drive into the foothills near Casablanca, which Tarek, Nabil, and Fouad have never seen before.
 They are amazed at the city's wealth, and surprised to see vast forests and rivers (unlike the desert they have lived in).
 They camp in the forest, waiting for the day of attack to arrive.
 Tarek hopes Ghislaine will think fondly of him, once he becomes a martyr.
 Hamid unsuccessfully attempts to convince Tarek not to go through with the attack.
 (Note: Tarek warns Hamid that anyone having learned of the attack and who attempts to pull out should be killed.
 His refusal to expose Hamid finally inverts the long-standing relationship between the two, leaving Tarek the stronger and more aggressive brother.)
 The men return to the shanty town on 15 May, where they meet with Abou Zoubeir and the 14 others in their cell.
 They prepare extensively for their mission by shaving, washing, setting watches, and receiving their bombs.

 Hamid, Fouad, Tarek, and Nabil enter Casablanca on 16 May, spending the day wandering the city.
 That night, they approach the Casa de España restaurant.
 Hamid refuses to let Tarek go through with the attack, but Tarek pushes him away.
 Fouad flees, not wanting to die.
 Tarek and Nabil stab and kill the doorman, and enter the club.
-Two minutes later, they see Hamid in the club as well.
-The three set off their bombs.
+Two minutes later, they see Hamid through a window of the club.
+Hamid watches as Tarek and Nabil set off their bombs.

 The film ends with children in Sidi Moumen playing football in the dark, and pausing to listen to the explosions in the city.
 End titles describe the 2003 Casablanca bombings, where they occurred, and how many people died.